 Hundreds of thousands of people each year die as the result of medical malpractice.
 Failure to follow universal precautions, inattention to detail, and professional incompetence are the most common causes of medical malpractice cases.
 Patients who have been injured by a negligent physician, therapist, nurse, or other healthcare worker can seek damages for their pain and suffering, medical expenses, loss of quality of life, and diminished earning capacity.
 In cases where a wrongful death has occurred, surviving family members may also have the ability to pursue claims for loss of companionship and the long-term financial impact the loss will have on the family.

 Often confused with class actions, mass torts happen when lots of people are injured by a common cause.
-Examples include a pharmaceutical drug that causes birth defects, cancer caused by the pollutants of a factory exposure to talcum powder.
-Where many people are similarly injured the court may allow all the injured victims to bring forth a lawsuit against a common plaintiff.
+Examples include a pharmaceutical drug that causes birth defects and cancer caused by the pollutants of a factory exposure to talcum powder.
+Where many people are similarly injured the court may allow all the injured victims to bring forth a lawsuit against a common defendant.